New Jersey Counseling License Requirements

-Marriage and family therapists in New Jersey are licensed by the State Board of Marriage and Family Therapy Examiners.
+Marriage and family therapists in New Jersey are licensed by the State Board of Marriage and Family Therapy Examiners (the Board).
 New Jersey considers marriage and family therapy to be a specialized area of therapy and allows LMFTs to provide counseling and psychotherapy to individuals, couples, and groups in areas such as premarital counseling, pre- and post-divorce counseling, and family therapy.
-Prospective applicants must be at least 21 years old, of good moral character, and have a graduate degree in marriage and family therapy or a related field.
+Prospective applicants must be at least 21 years old and have at least a master’s degree in marriage and family therapy, social work, or a related field from a regionally-accredited institution.
+If the program is in a related field, the applicant must submit documentation that proves the program consisted of adequate related coursework.
 The LMFT licensure process requires applicants to:

 Keep planning your career as a licensed marriage and family therapist by reading our LMFT career guide.

-School counselors in New Jersey enjoy a wide scope of practice that includes assisting students with academic issues and providing counseling services to school staff, students, and parents related to academic, social, and personal issues.
-Licensure is handled by the New Jersey Department of Education (DOE) as part of the Educational Services Personnel program.
-To be eligible, applicants must have a master’s degree with coursework in specified areas, such as counseling theory, psychology, and statistics.
-Programs should be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or meet similar standards.
+School counselors in New Jersey have a wide scope of practice that includes assisting students with academic issues and providing counseling services to school staff, students, and parents related to academic, social, and personal issues.
+Certification of school counselors is handled by the New Jersey Department of Education (DOE) as Educational Services Personnel.
+To be eligible, applicants must have at least a master’s degree from a regionally-accredited institution with 48 graduate semester hour credits in specified areas, such as counseling theory, psychology, and statistics.
 The program must also include at least six credits of supervised counseling practicum completed in a school.
 No exams are required for certification.
-The steps to school counseling licensure in New Jersey are as follows:
+The steps to school counseling certification in New Jersey are as follows:

 For more information about school counselor careers, review our school counseling career guide.